StevenJohnss/DATA_ANALYSIS_PROJECTS-/README.md

 # Second Project

-## Analyze A/B Test, to find wich landing page for an website is better the new or the old
+## Analyze A/B Test, to find wich landing page for a website is better the new or the old

 # Third Project